oriches/Simple.Wpf.Tabs/README.md

 3 things, a View Model for tab contents, a Template (View) for rendering the View Model and Strategy defining how to create the View Model.

-As an example I've taken the 'Blue' tab from the app as an exaMPLE, I've also included all the base classes & interfaces:
+As an example I've taken the 'Blue' tab from the app as an example, I've also included all the base classes & interfaces:

 ###View Model